riya-joshi-401/linked-lists/README.md

 # linked-lists
-linked lists programs in c
+linked lists programs in c  solved by me